PhucHauDeveloper/rayhunter-m7350v4/README.md

 ✅ Built-in TTL Modification Tool (ttlset):
 Easily change TTL values to help bypass carrier tethering restrictions.

-✅ Integrated OpenVPN & cURL Support:
+✅ Integrated OpenVPN, Wireguard & cURL Support:
 VPN functionality and web tools are ready to go, plus the latest IPS updates are included for better network protection.
+Note:

-📌 These enhancements are designed to improve user experience and security while keeping installation simple and accessible.
+-OpenVPN configuration file is located at /etc/openvpn/my.ovpn -Wireguard configuration file is located at /etc/wireguard/wg0.conf 📌 These enhancements are designed to improve user experience and security while keeping installation simple and accessible.